 – cycling between passivity and explosions of rage

-This second type of trauma response has been referred to as COMPLEX POST-TRAUMATIC STRESS DISORDER, and more research needs to be conducted on it; however, an initial questionnaire to help in its diagnosis has been developed and I reproduce it below:
+This second type of trauma response has been referred to as COMPLEX POSTTRAUMATIC STRESS DISORDER (COMPLEX PTSD) and more research needs to be conducted on it; however, an initial questionnaire to help in its diagnosis has been developed and I reproduce it below:

 1) A history of, for example, severe childhood trauma